 We humans are wired for story.
 So keeping Christianity’s love ethic, but not its quintessential story is like asking people to live in a gutted building they can never refurbish.

 They may be glad to get rid of the Gospel story’s complications.
-But you can’t invent a secular replacement for that story, which is actually its best part.
+But you can’t invent a secular replacement for that story, which is actually its best part, properly understood.
 That seems to be the main reason Unitarianism has never really taken off.
 Nothing Bart says about humanism-as-religion leads me to believe it will ever do more than tread water, but never really swim.

 Jesus pulled no punches because the last thing he wanted was to mislead anyone.
 And in all the intervening years, the journey has become no easier.
 So no one should accept his invitation unless they